Individuals & Couples

 My integrative practice blends different styles of therapy and allows me to adapt to your personal process and needs.

-We work collaboratively, reviewing your intentions for therapy on an ongoing basis and I share context as to how therapy works, so you have agency over your own development.
+We work collaboratively, reviewing your intentions for therapy and progress on an ongoing basis, and I share context as to how therapy works, so you have agency over your own development.
 Our work together can be a mix or a focus of the below.

 To read more, please click on each item.